giacomocavalieri/glam/tutorials/01_gleam_lists.md

 The goal of this tutorial is to get you started on pretty printing with the glam package introducing its API a step at a time.

-As a running example we're going to write a pretty printer for lists of strings, there are two here are two straightforward rules we want our pretty printer to
+As a running example we're going to write a pretty printer for lists of strings.
-follow:
+There are three rules we want our pretty printer to follow:

 - If a list is shorter than the maximum allowed line width, it is kept on a single line
 - If it is longer than the maximum line width, each element is placed on a new line and is indented by two spaces; in addition the last element has a trailing comma
-- All strings are surrounded by `"`
+- All strings are surrounded by double quotes `"`

 Since a ~~picture~~ code snippet is worth a thousand words let me show you an
 example: